Oasiris/botw-cookbook/README.md

 # Breath of the Wild Cookbook

-This is a work-in-progress web application and cooking companion to _The Legend of Zelda: Breath of the Wild_.
+This is a work-in-progress web application and cooking companion to _The Legend of Zelda: Breath of the Wild (2017)_.

-Predict the full data, effects, and selling price of any recipe!
-Just pick 1-5 ingredients and click "Cook!"
+Predict the full data, effects, and selling price of any dish or elixir recipe!
+Just pick one to five ingredients and click "Cook!"

 ## Getting Started